compsecmonkey/Reading-List/README.md

 ## Currently On Deck

 * Console Wars: Sega, Nintendo, and the Battle That Defined a Generation :heavy_minus_sign: Blake Harris
+* Cult of the Dead Cow: How the Original Hacking Supergroup Might Just Save the World :heavy_minus_sign: Joseph Menn

 ## Leadership and Team Building